 Doctor's appointments or meetings with other professionals should be scheduled at times when the student will not miss instructional time, if possible.
-Except for medical related or Headmaster-approved circumstances, parents should not sign students out during the final 30 minutes of the school day.
-Students signed out during this time for medical appointments will need to bring in a doctor's note the following school day.
+Parents should not sign students out during the final 30 minutes of the school day.

 Families with Custody Agreements